thambley/activeadmin-xls/README.md

     # Do not serialize the header, only output data.
     # skip_header

+    # restrict columns to a list without customization
+    # only_columns :title, :author

     # deleting columns from the report
     delete_columns :id, :created_at, :updated_at

-    # adding a column to the report
+    # adding a column to the report with customization
     column(:author) { |post| "#{post.author.first_name} #{post.author.last_name}" }

     # inserting additional data with after_filter